apostrophecms/docs/docs/guide/core-widgets.md

 :::note
 Spaces in the syntax between the symbol and any text in the table are required, e.g., `## heading`.
 Equally, a lack of space between symbols and any text is also required for proper formatting, e.g., `**bold**`.
 :::
-### Configuring the `image` toolbar option
+### Configuring the `image` toolbar and insert menu option

-If you choose to enable the `image` toolbar option, which is currently in beta and allows images to appear inline in text, you will usually want to also configure the `imageStyles` option to the `@apostrophecms/rich-text-widget` module in order to specify CSS classes the user is allowed to select for the image:
+If you choose to enable the `image` toolbar option, which allows images to appear inline in text, you will usually want to also add it to the `insert` option so that the user can easily insert a brand new image without selecting tet first.

+In addition, you will likely want to configure the `imageStyles` option to the `@apostrophecms/rich-text-widget` module in order to specify CSS classes the user is allowed to select for the image:

 <AposCodeBlock>
 ```javascript